clemenscodes/swiftsell/README.md

 ### Setup

 To deploy via CI/CD, you need to first create a GCP organization and obtain a domain.
-The domain needs to be verified in the GCP admin console.
+The domain needs to be verified in the GCP admin console and the [webmaster central](https://www.google.com/webmasters/verification/home).

 Then, a billing account needs to be created and enabled.